omeka/classic-enduser/docs/Plugins/LocalContexts.md

 ## Requirements

-Remember that Local Contexts notices are meant to encourage response, in the form of labels or otherwise - an "Open to Collaborate" notice, for example, indicates that collaboration is welcome.
-Be sure your Omeka site has a pathway for that collaboration, whether that is account creation for Indigenous community members, the ability to add more Local Contexts Projects to the site, a contact form, comments on items, or a plan for staff responsiveness to contributions.
+Local Contexts notices are meant to encourage response, in the form of labels or otherwise - an "Open to Collaborate" notice, for example, indicates that collaboration is welcome.
+Be sure, if you are using notices, that your Omeka site has a pathway for that collaboration, whether that is account creation for Indigenous community members, the ability to add more Local Contexts Projects to the site, a contact form, comments on items, or a plan for staff responsiveness to contributions.
 Think about your intended workflow for improving your collections in collaboration before proceeding further.

 ### Permissions